-- DO NOT operate the generator while sleeping.
-You would not be aware of exhaust entering the recreation vehicle, or alert to symptoms of carbon monoxide poisoning. - DO NOT operate the generator in an enclosed building or in a partly enclosed area such as a garage. - Review the safety precautions for fuel and exhaust fumes in the generator manual. - DO NOT operate the generator when the recreation vehicle is parked in high grass or brush.
-Heat from the exhaust could cause a fire in dry conditions. - 5.
-Never operate your chassis or generator engine, or the engine of any vehicle, longer than necessary when the vehicle is parked.
+- Never sleep in the vehicle with the genset running without ensuring the carbon monoxide detector is working.
+Primary protection against inhaling carbon monoxide is daily (every eight hour) inspection for visible and audible genset exhaust system leaks. - DO NOT operate the generator in an enclosed building or in a partly enclosed area such as a garage. - Review the safety precautions for fuel and exhaust fumes in the generator manual. - DO NOT operate the generator when the recreation vehicle is parked in high grass or brush.
+Heat from the exhaust could cause a fire in dry conditions.

-- 6. DO NOT simultaneously operate generator and a ventilator which could result in the entry of exhaust gas.
+- 5. Never operate your chassis or generator engine, or the engine of any vehicle, longer than necessary when the vehicle is parked. - 6.
+DO NOT simultaneously operate generator and a ventilator which could result in the entry of exhaust gas.
 When exhaust ventilators are used, we recommend that a window on the opposite side of the unit "upwind" of exhaust gases be opened to provide cross ventilation. - 7.
 When parked, orient the vehicle so that the wind will carry the exhaust away from the vehicle.
 DO NOT open nearby windows, ventilators, or doors into the passenger compartment, particularly those which can be "down wind", even part of the time. - DO NOT operate the generator when parked in close proximity to vegetation, snow, buildings, vehicles, or any other object could deflect the exhaust under or into the vehicle. - DO NOT touch the generator when running, or immediately after shutting off.
 Heat from the generator can cause burns.
 Allow the generator to cool before attempting maintenance or service.